mbrooker/mbrooker-blog/_posts/2023-11-27-about-time.md

 If we can't trust the order of our logs (or other events), finding causality is difficult.
 If our logs are accurately timestamped the task becomes much easier.
 If we can expect our logs to be timestamped so accurately that a A having a lower timestamp than B implies that A happened before B, then our ordering task becomes trivial.

 We'll get back to talking about clock error later, but for now the important point is that sufficiently accurate clocks make observing systems significantly easier, because they make establishing causality significantly easier.
+This is a big deal.
+If we get nothing else out of good clocks, just the observability benefits are probably worth it.

 **Level 1: A Little Smarter about Wasted Work**